active-place

 Oxford Castle & Prison

-Come and explore the 1,000-year history of Oxford Castle and Prison.
-Step back in time with our costumed guided tours and see fascinating stories come to life.
-Hear the great tales of Empress Matilda or the fate of Mary Blandy, one of the prisons’ most famous criminals.
-Step inside our padded jail cell and meet the notorious ‘Black Panther’, a vicious prisoner held here in the 1970s.
-Find gorgeous views atop of St. George’s Tower and then descend into the atmospheric crypt of St Georges Chapel.
-Here you can touch the stones were Oxford University was rumoured to begin and stand in the birthplace of King Arthur.
-Explore the austere confines of the prisons’ D-Wing and debtors tower, here you can wander the cells and learn about our youngest inmates.
-After your guided tour, you can climb the mound, the remains of a motte and bailey castle.
-Explore the attraction at your own leisure and dress up like a prisoner in our exhibition space.
-Sit down with a nice cup of coffee in our café, spread out your map and plan where to go next in Oxford.
-In the summer, we have Knight School, a medieval-inspired workshop which trains children into becoming little warriors.
-Our Shakespeare Festival is an Oxford summer staple whilst Ghost Fest is sure to give you a scare over Halloween. https://www.experienceoxfordshire.org/venue/oxford-castle-and-prison/
+Come and uncover the 1,000-year-old secrets of Oxford Castle and Prison.
+Step back in time with our lively, costumed guided tours that bring fascinating stories to life.
+Hear the dramatic tales of Empress Matilda and learn about the fate of Mary Blandy, one of the prison's most infamous inmates.
+Venture into our padded jail cell to encounter the chilling story of the 'Black Panther,' a notorious prisoner held here in the 1970s.
+Climb to the top of St. George’s Tower for stunning views, then descend into the atmospheric crypt of St George's Chapel.
+Here, you can touch the stones rumored to be where Oxford University began and stand in the legendary birthplace of King Arthur.
+Explore the stark confines of the prison's D-Wing and Debtors' Tower; wander through the cells and discover the stories of our youngest inmates.
+After your guided tour, climb the mound, the remnants of a classic motte and bailey castle.
+Take your time exploring the attraction at your own pace and even dress up like a prisoner in our exhibition space.
+Enjoy a cozy cup of coffee in our café, spread out your map, and plan your next Oxford adventure.
+In the summer, let your kids experience Knight School, a medieval-inspired workshop that turns little ones into budding warriors.
+Our Shakespeare Festival is an Oxford summer tradition, while Ghost Fest promises to deliver spine-tingling thrills over Halloween.
+For those interested in the local culinary scene, Oxford is also home to a variety of delightful eateries that offer everything from traditional British cuisine to international flavors.

 unLiked